 Next, take some me time and exfoliate your skin.
 That?s right, it?s not just for women men, especially African-American men, should exfoliate to remove dead skin cells and clear out pores.
 This keeps your pores from getting clogged and causing zits or buildup.
 The best African American shaving products have a combination of chemicals and exfoliating beads to scrub away dirt and cells.

 Once your skin is nice and clean, apply shaving oil to further soften your hair and skin.
 This also helps the razor slide more easily over your hair and prevents tugging and uneven cutting, which is what causes irritation like razor burn and razor bumps.

 4. Finding The Best Shaving Cream for African Americans

 In addition to the shaving oil, apply a shaving cream liberally to your beard to help with the smoothness of the shave.
 It may seem a little redundant, but you should never skip out on shaving cream and try a dry shave.
 It’s a recipe for disaster for those with curly hair or sensitive skin, as the lack of lubricant can cause serious problems with irritation.
 Skip this step only if you’re using an electric razor rather than a manual one.

 5. Shave Right

-Never shave against the “grain,” or the direction that your hair grows.
+Never shave against the grain, or the direction that your hair grows.
 Either shave with the grain or if you want a closer cut, across it.
 Shaving against the grain irritates the skin and pulls on hairs, which is the source of many of your shaving issues.
-We look to cover this top more closely here on black beard products, as it’s our mission to provide our many readers with further insight on taking care of their skin and facial hair.

 The Bevel Shave System